jharmison-redhat/devsecops-workshop-dashboard/tekton/workshop/content/lab08.md

 ```

-# Run the Pipeline
+## Run the Pipeline

-OK - so, the pipeline is a little verbose, but beyond a few of the repeated configuration parameters (e.g. like SETTINGS_PATH, resources, etc), we're just leaning the hard work that we did in the previous lab.
+OK - so, the pipeline is a little verbose, but beyond a few of the repeated configuration parameters (e.g. like SETTINGS_PATH, resources, etc), we're just leaning on the hard work that we did in the previous lab.

 ```execute
 tkn pipeline start --resource pipeline-source=tasks-source-code --workspace name=local-maven-repo,claimName=maven-repo-pvc tasks-dev-pipeline --showlog

 ```

 Alternatively, since we're not passing any new parameters to the pipeline, we can just re-run the previous pipeline run.

 ![Rerun Pipeline Run](images/rerun_pipelinerun.png)

 In the Pipeline Run details screen, we can now see the two tasks in the pipeline executing one after another.

 ![PipelineRun Details](images/pipelinerun_results_after_test.png)

-# Conclusion
+## Conclusion

 In this stage we just ended up reusing our work in building a reusable task and we were able to very quickly add a new Task in the pipeline